 Boarding school tuition averages $60,000–$70,000 per year for top schools.
 Day schools range from $25,000–$45,000.

-However, financial aid at boarding schools is often more generous — many schools with large endowments meet 100% of demonstrated need.
-It’s not uncommon for a family to pay less for boarding school than for a prestigious day school.
+However, financial aid at boarding schools is often more generous than families expect.
+It’s not uncommon for a family to pay less for a well-endowed boarding school than for a prestigious day school once aid is factored in.

 Verdict: Comparable after aid for qualifying families.
 Day school wins on sticker price.